ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 If you enter a zero quantity in the **Scan** field, all of the entered quantities before will be set to **zero**.

 ![Issue](pictures/inv_con_issue_zeronew.png)

+> [!NOTE]
+> Entering a zero count behaves differently depending on the operation type and should be interpreted within the specific context of each process.

 ### Select a product from the Info tab